Advanced Event Design & Strategy Certificate

 Learn From An Industry Expert

-Tammy Kockaya, CMP, CMM, is the Chief Strategy & Growth Officer with the Event Leadership Institute, the premier education and professional development provider for event professionals.
-She has been a leader in the events industry for 20+ years as an in-house corporate event professional, from her start as a meeting planner with CEB (now Gartner) to leading a 20+ team of meeting and event professionals with KPMG LLP.
-Before the events industry, Tammy worked in higher education as student affairs professional with the University of Maryland College Park.
+Tammy Moore, CMP, CMM, is Vice President of Learning & Professional Development for PCMA.
+In this role she guides the professional development and educational course offerings across PCMA and the PCMA Institute.
+She has been a leader in the events industry for 20+ years as an in-house corporate event professional, from her start as a meeting planner with CEB (now Gartner) to leading a 20+ team of meeting and event professionals with KPMG LLPPrior to the events industry, Tammy worked in higher education as a student affairs professional with the University of Maryland College Park.
 As a result, she has a depth of experience driving complex projects and strategic initiatives, developing relationships with stakeholders and vendors, and developing talent.

 View Tammy's Profile